BitEscrow/escrow-sdk/README.md

 ## How to Use

-This readme will be an mixture of documentation and code examples.
+This readme will be an mixture of documentation and links to code examples.
 The full documentation is still a work in progress.

 The two main resources for example code are here: